 Commuter Rail

-The museum is .4 mile from the South Acton commuter rail station.
+The Museum is .4 mile from the South Acton commuter rail station.
 From the station, head East on Railroad Street to Route 27.
 Make a left onto Route 27 and walk 7-8 minutes.
-The museum will be on your right.
+The Museum will be on your right.
 Click here for a map of the walking route.

 MinuteVan

-Cross-Acton Transit Bus
+Cross Acton Transit Bus

-January 2021
+January 2025

 New Year's Day

-Friday, January 1
+Wednesday, January 1

 CLOSED